 How to propagate a snake plant

+Snake plants are some of the easiest houseplants to grow from cuttings.
 There are two main methods to propagate a snake plant – the first is by using water and the second by soil.
 Though, whichever way you choose, the start of the method remains the same.

-Vladan Nikolic, also known as Mr. Houseplant (opens in new tab), explains that each propagation begins by taking a pair of pruning shears or scissors and sterilizing them with rubbing alcohol.
+Vladan Nikolic, also known as Mr. Houseplant, explains that each propagation begins by taking a pair of pruning shears or scissors and sterilizing them with rubbing alcohol.
 You should then cut a leaf as low as possible before leaving to wound to dry for a few days.
 From here, you can follow the soil or water propagation method.

 Water propagation steps